 Examples of activities that might be funded under this grant are:

 - Connect with other members of the cultural group to provide information or learn needs.

-Pay for training and help for your board to reach an identified goal related to supporting people with disabilities.
+- Pay for training and help for your board to reach an identified goal related to supporting people with I/DD.